 Very quickly, Russian volume eyelash extensions is the process of applying between 2- 6 very light eyelashes to one single eyelash (read the definitive guide on the treatment here) individual eyelash extensions is a term for one single eyelash extension per human lash.

 Before we start it’s worth mentioning that Moka & Sarah mainly list individual eyelash extensions at our Shoreditch office with volume included in our premium sets, so you may think that’s why we are propagating the notion that Russian volume isn’t the best option.
-However I promise that is not the case.
+However, I promise that is not the case.
 In fact, Moka is highly skilled at performing the treatment and has done for many years, she also has seen the best trainers globally in performing the treatment just to be certain that what we discuss below is accurate.
-We minimise it on our London eyelash extension menu as most customers think that’s what’s best for them, when actually, the look they are aiming for is created with individual.
+We minimise it on our London eyelash extension menu as most customers think that’s what’s best for them when actually, the look they are aiming for is created with individual or feathered eyelash extensions.
 We do recommend it in certain cases which will be discussed later.

 A higher price tag